“The word was born in the blood, grew in the dark body beating, and took flight through the lips and the mouth.” (Pablo Neruda)

 The origin of language is direct experience.
 Embodied Speaking is the language of direct experience.
 It is a purposeful active practice to articulate the unity and coherence of action, feeling and thought.

-The language of Embodied Practice is that of unfolding potential rather than that of problems.
-It avoids diagnosis, analysis or interpretation.
+The language of Embodied Practice is that of unfolding potential.
 Its vocabulary is non-evaluative, specific and non-habitual.
 It is often metaphorical and poetic.

-Locus of knowledge and control is in the individual rather than external expertise or authority.
+Knowledge and control originates in the individual rather than external expertise or authority.